 The Four Seasons grounds offered a lovely outdoor terrace with fire pits, deep, comfy chairs, and the beautiful Teton Mountains as the backdrop.
 It was a perfect place to enjoy a glass of wine or a cocktail while watching the brilliant orange sunsets.

 The Four Seasons pool and deck was one of my favorites of any hotel in the United States.
 The pool was designed for privacy, with groups of stylish and comfortable lounges scattered throughout.
 Unique swings and hanging beds could be enjoyed, too.

 A real bonus of the swimming pool was the towel warming cabinet that held hot towels for when you stepped out of the pool.
 Keep in mind that the mountains are still snow-capped regardless of what time of year it is.

 Pool attendants were available to serve you food and drinks at the Four Seasons Jackson Hole Resort.
 I recommend ordering the Fig Crostini with goat cheese and arugula for lunch and a glass of wine to pair with it.
 Delicious!

-Eddie and I both treated ourselves to spa treatments at the hotel, and while the treatments were good, the service at the desk needed improvement.
-The spa was aesthetically pleasing, but the prices far exceeded the services we received.
+Eddie and I both treated ourselves to spa treatments at the hotel.
+While the treatments were enjoyable and the spa aesthetically pleasing, the staff wasn’t friendly, and the prices far exceeded the treatments we received.

 Bucket List Check: Old Faithful